shadow-robot/.github/pull_request_template.md

 ## Proposed changes

 Please explain the changes you made.
-Add pictures or videos to explain them better if appropriate.
+Add pictures or videos to explain them better if appropiate.

-## Types of changes

-What types of changes does your code introduce?

-- [ ] Bugfix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 ## Checklist

 Put an x in the boxes that apply.
-You can also fill these out after creating the PR.
-This is a reminder of what we should look for before merging this code.

-- [ ] Read and follow the [contributing guidelines](https://github.com/shadow-robot/sr_documentation/blob/master/CONTRIBUTING.md).
+Make sure that **ALL** the boxes are checked **BEFORE** the PR is merged.

+- [ ] Checked that the PR has been reviewed by members of both team alpha and team omega from Shadow Software team.
-- [ ] Checked that all tests pass with my changes
+- [ ] Manually tested that added code works as intended (if applicable).
-- [ ] Added tests (automatic or manual) that prove the fix is effective or that the feature works
+- [ ] Added automated tests (if applicable).
-- [ ] Added necessary documentation (if appropriate)
+- [ ] Added documentation (if applicable).
-- [ ] Added the corresponding license to each file and add the current year of any one that you modified.
-- [ ] Tested on real hardware (if appropriate)
+- [ ] Tested on real hardware (if applicable).

+## Applicability criteria

+Manual testing: if any functional/runnable code is added

+Automated tests: if a new class is added (Python or C++), interface of that class needs to be unit tested.

+Documentation: For any new feature, explain what it does and how to use it.
+Write the documentation in a relevant space (Github, Confluence, etc.).

+Testing on real hardware: if the changed or added code is used with the real hardware.